harmonyjs/apple-script/README.md

   name: 'listTabs',
   columns: ['id', 'url', 'title', 'active', 'bounds', 'indices'],
   // as.record wraps number/boolean fields to accept AppleScript string representations
+  // and enforces strict validation by default (unknown keys are rejected)
   // You may also use explicit helpers like as.boolean/as.number
   output: z.array(as.record({
     id: z.string(),